 Some companies take the term EBITDA literally such that expenditures and incomes not associated with the core operations form part of this metric.
-This method involves using Net Profit and working the formula upwards by adding back taxes, interests, depreciation and amortization charges.
-This method does not remove earnings from other investments and non-core operations as well as singular payments on the sale of assets.
+This method involves using Net Profit and working the formula upward by adding back taxes, interests, depreciation, and amortization charges.
+This method does not remove earnings from other investments and non-core operations and singular payments on the sale of assets.

 EBITDA = Net Profit + Taxes deducted + Interested paid + Depreciation charges + Amortization charges

 We learn that both the EBITDA calculations shall differ from the above-mentioned formulas.
 Companies use it strategically to show higher profits.
 They justify the difference as the sale of huge assets or investment profits.
 Companies also switch between methods in alternate years to show growth in profits.